You can detect whether a stack instance in a stack group differs from its expected configuration or has drifted.

 ||Queries the status of the drift detection operation on a stack group.|

-After the drift detection operation is completed, you can use the following subcommands to query the required drift information:
+After the drift detection operation is complete, you can use the following subcommands to query the required drift information:

 - You can use the